MOBILE INSIGHTS: 88% Of U.S. Consumers Use Mobile As Second Screen While Watching TV

 (TomiAhonen Consulting)

-Consultant Tomi Ahonen returned from the Mobile Marketing Association (MMA) forum with a brief case full of stats.
+Consultant Tomi Ahonen returned from the Mobile Marketing Association (MMA) forum with a brief case full of states.
 Here are our top picks.

 - Nielsen: The U.S. Has 89 Million Mobile Shoppers

 - AT&T: 88% Of U.S. Consumers Use Mobile As Their Second Screen While Watching TV, More Than Ever.
-(See chart, right.)
+(See chart, above.)

 - Rovio: Angry Birds Has Passed 1.7 Billion Cumulative Downloads